GatorShan/Tragopogon-Methylation-Project/SNP_calling/README.md

 Perform [joint genotyping](https://gatk.broadinstitute.org/hc/en-us/articles/360037057852-GenotypeGVCFs) on one sample using script `GenotypeGVCFs_V1.sh`.
 The output is **`Tpr_combined.vcf.gz`**.

 ### 3.4 Validate formatting
 To [validate](https://gatk.broadinstitute.org/hc/en-us/articles/360036898972-ValidateVariants) the formatting of a vcf file, script `ValidateVariants_V1.sh` was used.
+No error was detected.

 ## 4. Filter variants
 Because of the lack of the high-quality sets of known variants to use as training and truth resources, we need to use [hard-filtering](https://gatk.broadinstitute.org/hc/en-us/articles/360037434691-VariantFiltration) instead.